iamgoroot/gin-endpoint-usage/README.md

 # gin-usage-stats

-A simple middleware for Gin that allows you to collect usage statistics for your endpoints It's intended to use this on your test server while running your autotests to determine unused endpoints.
+A simple middleware for Gin that allows you to collect usage statistics for your endpoints to find unused endpoints.
+It's intended to use this on your test server while running your autotests.

-For production setups use prometheus libs for example https://github.com/penglongli/gin-metrics
+For production monitoring use prometheus libs for example https://github.com/penglongli/gin-metrics

 ## Installation